Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Experiments

-For generating change captions describing forest change, only FC-Supervised is able to construct sentences that reliably include semantic information denoting change severity, location, and patch characteristics.
-Of these descriptors, it is most consistent with severity.
-When describing the locality and patchiness, the caption quality can be seen to occasionally degrade, such as with examples 1, and 4.
-Both Change3D and Chg2Cap routinely exhibit issues with providing sufficient semantic detail and well-formed sentence compositions.
-Due to training performances optimising against BLEU-4, all models have learnt to replicate the rule-based generation inherent to the majority of the captions within the training dataset, almost entirely ignoring the semantic language provided by the human captions.
-Generally, the caption quality is encouraging, but all models will require stronger training data and domain-aware learning to improve lexical richness and geographic domain grounding.
+For change captioning, both FC-Supervised and FC-Zero-shot reliably construct sentences capturing change severity, location, and patch characteristics.
+FC-Supervised is most consistent in capturing severity, though quality can occasionally degrade when describing locality and patchiness, as seen in examples 1 and 4.
+FC-Zero-shot constructs semantically valuable descriptions for both prompt types, but is considerably more aligned with target captions under style-guided prompting.
+Both Change3D and Chg2Cap routinely exhibit issues with semantic detail and sentence composition.
+Due to training objectives optimising against BLEU-4, all supervised models tend to replicate the rule-based phrasing present in the majority of training captions, largely ignoring the richer semantic language of human-written examples.
+All models are constrained by the limited linguistic diversity of training captions; richer, geographically grounded annotations would directly improve both lexical variety and spatial specificity.
+Common failure cases can be partially resolved through FC-Zero-shot refinement, which enriches captions with domain-aware semantics, although supervised-level performance is not reached even with style-guided prompting.

-Figure \ref{fig:conversation_examples} presents two representative conversations with the Forest-Chat agent, which incorporates the supervised change interpretation, zero-shot change detection, additional tooling, and a ChatGPT-4o-mini instance for task orchestration and interaction.
-The conversations highlight the agent's ability to respond to user queries through natural language and provide appropriate information according to the request.
-Demonstrated within the conversation is the ability to produce change masks via supervised and zero-shot methods, provide descriptive change captions, estimate the percentage of area affected by deforestation, count the number of cleared patches, and reason about future change.
-The agent provides this rich degree of interaction and analysis through a combination of its innate knowledge and the toolset provided to it.
+Figure \ref{fig:conversation_examples} presents two representative conversations with the Forest-Chat agent, demonstrating its ability to respond to user queries through natural language across a range of tasks including supervised and zero-shot change detection, change captioning, deforestation area estimation, patch counting, and future change reasoning.
+The agent delivers this range of capabilities through a combination of its innate knowledge and the provided toolset.